 Cybercrime is on a sharp rise in our increasingly digitized world.
-In the modern digital age, the way we use the internet is vastly different from even two years ago, and the threat landscape has changed in line with shifting technologies.
+In the modern digital age, the way we use the internet is vastly different from even a few years ago, and the threat landscape has changed in line with shifting technologies.

 Nowadays, the typical office contains multiple Internet of Things (IoT) devices, such as smart printers, numerous mobile devices, and work computers.
 Networks have expanded to encompass all these tools and devices, but with it, there is an increased risk of cyberattack as more vulnerabilities are present.

 Failing to protect your company’s data, and that of your clients, can result in a loss of reputation, liability, and financial distress.
-Did you know that the average cost of a cyberattack is around US$200,000?
+Did you know that the average cost of a cyberattack is around $200,000?
 A sum that is substantial enough that many businesses won’t survive.

 With the above factors in mind, below we go over 3 of the biggest cybersecurity threats and the tools you need to mitigate the risk.

 1. Ransomware Attacks

-There’s no doubt about it, ransomware attacks are less than ideal.
+There is no doubt about it, ransomware attacks are less than ideal.
 With this type of cybercrime, hackers use sophisticated malware to infect a company’s computers or whole network, locking the business out of the systems, and demanding a ransom in return for the data.
 In 2016, ride-share giant Uber experienced a ransomware attack that resulted in the data of over 57 million customers being stolen.
-Unfortunately, the company didn’t report the breach until a year later, instead, the company tried to pay off the cybercriminals and regain the data.
+Unfortunately, the company didn’t report the breach until a year later.
+Instead the company tried to pay off the cybercriminals and regain the data.
 Every month you hear about another big new ransomware attack, an unfortunate trend that is sure to continue.

 Protecting Your Company From Ransomware